By Sarah Hicks

 More recent legislation has included the Post-9/11 GI Bill, for those who served on active duty after Sept.
 10, 2011, and the Forever GI Bill of 2017, which expanded the benefits and removed any deadline for using the benefits.

-There are also an array of programs under the GI umbrella that serve specific audiences, such as veterans who want to become entrepreneurs.
+In addition, an array of programs under the GI umbrella serve specific audiences, such as veterans who want to become entrepreneurs or the spouses or children of service members who died in the line of duty on or after Sept.
+11, 2001.

 Training for Veterans: What You Need To Know